Acts 11:19–30 . . .

 “The First Gentile Church”

-In last week's summary (Week 21), Luke portrayed Peter as a man who found himself in “hot water,” being “called on the carpet” for evangelizing Gentiles.
+In last week's summary of Acts 11:1–18, Luke portrayed Peter as a man who found himself in “hot water,” being “called on the carpet” for evangelizing Gentiles.
 Today we'll look more closely at the techniques and results of the continued evangelism efforts of Barnabas, Saul, and prophets from Jerusalem.

 We're now going to see an example of impressive church growth.
 From a small group of persecuted refugees, the church in Antioch saw large numbers of people come to Christ.
 In fact, three times Luke will underscore these large numbers (vv.
 21, 24, 26).
 But the reason this church experienced such remarkable growth wasn't that the leaders employed the latest church growth principles.
 Neither did they study Antioch's demographics and come up with a strategy to market the church to the masses.
 Rather, the reason for the growth was simple: “The hand of the Lord was with them” (v.
 21).
 This was a church that God continued to bless.
 That should be our aim, also, that the hand of the Lord would be with each of us.